transparency Transparency Stars

 Downloadable Data

-• Actuarial value of assets versus actuarial accrued liability over time going back at least five fiscal years; and
+• Actuarial value of assets versus actuarial accrued liability over time going back at least five completed fiscal years.

-• Total deductions for the most recent valuation period by use such as benefit payments, withdrawals, administrative expenses and investment related expenses.
+• Total deductions for the most recent valuation period by use, such as benefit payments, withdrawals, administrative expenses and investment related expenses.

 Other Information